luckyshot/thermostat/README.md

 sudo pip3 install Adafruit_DHT
 ```

-If you are getting errors installing Adafruit, specially in special Linux distros like OSMC, try: `sudo apt-get install build-essential python3-dev`.
+If you are getting errors installing Adafruit, specially in Linux distros like OSMC that have trimmed down packages, try: `sudo apt-get install build-essential python3-dev`.

-The GPIO pins for the DHT11 temperature sensor that I have used look like this (Raspberry Pi 4B, 3B+, 3B, 3A+, 2B, B+, A+, Zero, Zero W):
+The GPIO pins (Raspberry Pi 4B, 3B+, 3B, 3A+, 2B, B+, A+, Zero, Zero W) for the DHT11 temperature sensor that I have used look like this:

 ```
                 |